 I just like being with you.
 When you’re too tired to think and you’ve had a long day, don’t feel guilty if you can’t play with me as much as you’d like to.
-I enjoy being in the same room as you, whether we’re playing a game or just listening to music after a long day.
+I enjoy being in the same room as you, whether we’re playing a game or just co-existing together after a long day.
 I can get just as much out of sitting next to you eating a snack together as I do when you are actively playing with me.

 Just because I get upset, it doesn’t mean I’m not having fun.
 Remember last week when you planned that fun day together and you thought it was a wash because I screamed at you, cried twice and threw a tantrum getting out of the car?
 That’s just because I have big emotions that I don’t know what to do with.
 I had a fun day, even if I didn’t show it.
 Don’t stop.
 You’ve got this.